 Carbon concrete: The high-performance material is a composite of concrete and carbon fibers—and thus stronger, lighter and more durable than conventional concrete.
 Carbon does not rust, a concrete covering, as with reinforced concrete, is not necessary.
 The consumption of sand and the CO2 emissions in connection with the production of reinforced concrete could thus be significantly reduced.
 The building material can be produced from any substance that contains carbon.
 Currently, researchers use lignins, a waste product in the production of wood.
 Compared to reinforced concrete, carbon also scores in terms of load-bearing capacity and weight.

-In 2019, a two-storied reference object made of carbon will be created on the campus of Technische Universität (TU) Dresden (University of Technology Dresden) under the direction of the TU consortium „C³ Carbon Concrete Composite“.
+In 2019, a two-storied reference object made of carbon was created on the campus of Technische Universität (TU) Dresden (University of Technology Dresden) under the direction of the TU consortium „C³ Carbon Concrete Composite“.
 C³ Chairman Prof. Manfred Curbach, Head of the Institute for Solid Construction: “The C-Cube is intended to illustrate the properties of carbon concrete and be a prime example of filigree, lightweight and lean construction.”

 In the Mannheim office park Eastsite, Dreßler Bau from Stockstadt erected the world's first building with a full textile concrete sandwich facade.
 The facade surface of the four-storied office building is 1000 m².
 As Christoph Suttrop of Dreßler Bau points out, the thin-walled outer shell contains only two tons of alkali-resistant glass fiber textile mats.
 A conventional reinforced concrete facade would have required almost eight tons of steel.